TheScapeNetworkLLC/.github/profile/README.md

-## Isaiah's Playground: A place where I began playing with my things.
+## Isaiah's Playground: A place where I began playing with my gadgets.
 - 📫 How to reach me: telegram.me/isaiahplaygroundch

 ## My stats